patrickraths/TK4/README.md

      ```
      <img width="636" alt="image" src="https://user-images.githubusercontent.com/43680256/229294781-e78fd5d8-e0f8-4d2e-8155-c4d65568ddcf.png">
    - Edit Hercules Configuration<br>
-     Modify the file /opt/tk4/dasd.usr/usr_dasd.cnf to automatically attach the newly created dasd at address 34a.
+     Modify the file usr_dasd.cnf in the folder /opt/tk4/dasd.usr to automatically attach the newly created dasd at address 34a.
 This file is referenced as include in the TK4- base configuration file (/opt/tk4/conf/tk4-.cnf)

        ```
       #
       # User Added DASD
       #
       034a 3350 dasd.usr/usr000.34a
+      ```

+      To modify the file use the Docker Dashboard or use the following command to edit it
+      ```
+      docker exec -it tk4 nano /opt/tk4/dasd.usr/usr_dasd.cnf
       ```
 6. Set Up User Catalogs<br>
    Generally, when adding new storage space to the system, it is also a good time to think about how that storage space will integrate with the catalog structure in place for the system.